-By applying their exceptional skills with these special materials to products aimed at a global market, we hope to help preserve their craftsmanship and fuel the economic development the country desperately needs.
+The Nepalese people are experts at using the exquisite materials that flourish around them – like luxuriously soft cashmere and yak wool.
+By applying their exceptional skills and materials to products aimed at a global market, we can hope to preserve Nepal’s unique legacy of craftsmanship and fuel the country’s economic development.

-While many textile companies turn to more developed and industrialized countries for production, we have chosen to manufacture our products the slower and more thoughtful way in Nepal.
-We believe the craftsmanship and material richness of Nepal is worth supporting and investing in.
-Rather than create a charity, we have developed local business relations based on a mutual understanding, trust, and responsibility.
+While many textile companies turn to more industrialized countries for production, we have chosen to manufacture the slow and more thoughtful way in Nepal.
+We firmly believe the craftsmanship and material richness of Nepal and the surrounding region is worth supporting and investing in.

 By entering production in Nepal, we are not expecting our Nepalese partners to adopt methods of unsustainable mass production.
 Occasionally, this means production can be somewhat unconventional and complicated.
 But we deeply believe that the time intensive and handmade nature of Nepalese crafting results in the most beautiful products.

 In Nepal, we manufacture a range of products – from highly artisanal handmade items to objects made on a larger scale.
 Our handmade products support Nepal’s beautiful cultural heritage and the region’s tradition of nomadic livestock herding.
 While our items made on a larger scale provide important investment and capability development for Nepal’s young textile industry.
 This strategy enables us to build a diversified and sustainable business in Nepal while we invest in the exploration and development of lesser known fibers in the region, like yak and Sartuul wool.